All posts by admin

 • Responsive design – mobile-friendly

-• Use search engine friendly URLs
+• Use search engine-friendly URLs

-• Setup Google Analytics and Google Webmaster Tools
+• Set up Google Analytics and Google Webmaster Tools

 • SSL – Secure Socket Layer purchased through the host